Hieromon/AutoConnect/mkdocs/otaupdate.md

 <img src="images/updatemodel.png" width="540" />

 !!! info "Security Disclaimer"
-    The security of the OTA update platform provided by AutoConnect is a very weak level.
-No guarantees as to the level of security provided for your application by the AutoConnect OTA Update is implied.
+    The security level of the OTA update platform provided by AutoConnect is very weak.
+No guarantees as to the level of security for your application by the AutoConnect OTA Update is implied.